While a bit of banter in the office is a great way to alleviate stress, new research shows that more often than not, employees are taking it too far.

 “We don’t want employees to be working in a non-speaking environment, as this can also be counterproductive,” Marsden-Huggins explained.
-“A manager needs to be in touch with their team, knowing just the point at which chat stops being something that energises the team, and turns into something that actually drains workers.”
+“A manager needs to be in touch with their team, knowing just the point at which chat stops being something that energizes the team, and turns into something that actually drains workers.”

-He warned that not addressing office chatterboxes, or doing so aggressively, can drain the enjoyment from the organisation for its employees, negatively impacting their work.
+He warned that not addressing office chatterboxes, or doing so aggressively, can drain the enjoyment from the organization for its employees, negatively impacting their work.
 “Sometimes it can be difficult to find the balance, but it is absolutely essential.”

 Key HR take-aways

 Not quite sure what to do about your chatterbox?
-Employment Office offered some tips on how to cope when conversations turn South:
+Employment Office offered some tips on how to cope when conversations turn south: